Categories

 If you are using a windmill or a high pressure dual-piston compressor then the compressor can actually be replaced quite far from the pond, sometimes up to 900 feet or 1 km away although as you can imagine this requires laying out some 3/4" airline which can be a messy job if you need to bury your tubing.
 Better to try and get the system as close to the pond as possible although I want you to understand that you can go a long distance with the right tools and products.

-A round pond like a big bowl with a single deepest area and an equally proportional interior grade may require only one diffuser placed at the deepest point.
 This will provide a nice even circulation but the diffuser doesn't necessarily have to be in the center so look at the entire pond as a whole because raising fish can add additional points of concern when using aeration such as overheating the pond with aeration.
-There are thermostat controls to automatically tun on aerators when temperatures drop below a certain level, this helps prevent fish kills as trout are very susceptible to warm temperatures.

-An irregular shaped, often kidney shaped or bean shaped, pond with more variations in depth and shoreline slope may involve the installation of one or more diffusers but again, this is not always the case.
 Balance the need for aeration by looking at the existing condition of the pond, do you have algae, are fish dying?
 Sometimes even in a large pond we only add a single aeration station...it all depends and there are no hard a fast rules to go by...although pond stores will try and often sell their biggest aeration package they can!

 Air Compressors & Air Pumps